 When in transition, states of fear, confusion, doubt and uncertainty block our creative brain.
 Whether in transition between jobs, specializations, partners, houses or schools, one thing is sure, you feel uncomfortable, unsecure and are looking for guidance.

 1. Identify what is your transition about.
 This is something you feel, is occupying your thoughts and spare time and may take the form of rumbling mind.
-For example, people in their 30’s often have a realization about the meaning of life and search how to bring more of it into their personal journeys.
+For example, at a certain age, people often have a realization about the meaning of life and search how to bring more of it into their personal journeys.
 This may result in cleaning up some old habits and embracing new ones, changing jobs or specializations, adopting new life philosophy, looking to build families or transitioning between countries, partners or ideologies.

 Sometimes you feel you want and need a change but don’t know what, when, how or where.
 As you go through the process you feel stuck, overwhelmed, lost and in difficulty to balance several needs (money, status, making a difference into the world, staying true to yourself).
 This is OK!
 If you realize you are in this moment in your life than you are already one step ahead.
 Just understand what is it about, what is the underlying feeling, driving emotion or the change that you long wished for.